EvansWinner/awesome-line-editors/README.md

 # Advertisement

 Before anything else, since a YouTube video is worth a thousand ill-chosen words, check out a couple of impressive demos.
-There are lots of other videos of people using line editors on YouTubei (almost all using the Unix ed(1) editor) but most were done by college students who just discovered ed yesterday and don't know anything about it.
-They're mostly kind of embarrasing, frankly.
+There are lots of other videos of people using line editors on YouTube (almost all using the Unix ed(1) editor) but most were done by college students who just discovered ed yesterday and don't know anything about it.
+They're mostly kind of embarasing, frankly.
 But these are the two cool ones I've found because they were done by legit wizards:

  - [Ed text editor](https://www.youtube.com/watch?v=BNYpmLH6IjQ)